India Doesn’t Have a CCTV Problem. It Has an Intelligence Problem.

 And it changes what surveillance systems are expected to do.

 The Future Isn’t More Surveillance.
-It’s Better Interpretation.
+It’s a Better Interpretation.

 India’s surveillance conversation is currently focused on deployment.